Is Negan’s stay at Alexandria’s rusted, destitute jail cell just a modern-day pillory on the public square or meant for self reflection and penance?

 Best known in recent times for her brilliant, complex portrayal of Jadis/Anne on The Walking Dead, actress Pollyanna McIntosh knows how to bring a vision of a character to life.
 There’s much to be said on-screen even when there are no words, and McIntosh excels in this art form.
 Her facial expressions crafting the whole story.
 Thus Darlin’, a direct sequel to 2011’s The Woman was born!

 McIntosh reprises her character ‘The Woman’ in Darlin’ but this time also takes the reigns on the other side of the camera.
 The Director’s chair, head honcho, creative extraordinaire.
-Joining her on the visionary journey are Walking Dead cast mates Cooper Andrews (Jerry) and Sabrina Gennarino (Tamiel), as supporting cast members in the film.
+Joining her on the visionary journey are Walking Dead cast mates Cooper Andrews (Jerry), Sabrina Gennarino (Tamiel) and Thomas Francis Murphy (Brion), as supporting cast members in the film.
 Actress Lauryn Canny [Amber] stars as the film’s co-lead, along with pivotal co-stars Nora-Jane Noone and Bryan Batt.

 NYC attendees will be treated to a tribute before the film to horror fiction author Jack Ketchum, who created the original universe that shaped Darlin’.
 Ketchum sadly passed away in January 2018.
 The tribute was created in collaboration with The Miskatonic Institute of Horror Studies, an international educational community dedicated to the study of horror history.